Advantages of Annual Planning

 What is an annual plan?

 An annual plan is a document that contains the specific objectives, goals, deadlines, and expectations for each role in the company for the upcoming year.
-The plan comprises action plans to achieve milestones that ultimately connect to the broader annual business goals for the year.
+The program comprises action plans to achieve milestones that ultimately connect to the broader annual business goals for the year.

 Annual planning process

-1. Alignment with strategic plan
+1. Alignment with the strategic plan

-To begin the annual planning process, you first must revisit the strategic plan and ensure any future action aligns with the broader and long-term organizational goals.
+To begin the financial planning process, you first must revisit the strategic plan and ensure any future action aligns with the broader and long-term organizational goals.
 Revisit your mission, vision, core values, and other essential pieces of your culture and company.